jimmiecarlsson/Scheduler.Cli/README.md

 ```

 ## Next step
-When moving to a Web App, the Domain, Application, and Infrastructure folders can be lifted into separate class library projects.
+When moving to a Web App, the goal is that the Domain, Application, and Infrastructure folders can be lifted into separate class library projects.
 The logic stays the same — only the presentation layer changes (Console → Web).
+Fingers crossed :P